SUMMER AT ICL

 9th, 10th, 11th, 12th graders

-REFLECTIONS OF A CHAMPION
+REFLECTION OF A CHAMPION

 Embark on a transformative journey of self-discovery and resilience with our three-week micro-course, "Reflections of a Champion."
 Designed exclusively for students in grades 5 through 12, this course goes beyond the traditional curriculum, focusing on the reflective practices that define true champions.
 Cultivate the habit of reflection as a key tool for personal and academic growth.
 Engage in guided reflection exercises that promote self-awareness, goal-setting, and positive habit formation.
 In an ever-changing world, the ability to navigate challenges with resilience and a positive mindset is paramount.
 "Reflections of a Champion" empowers you to not only conquer academic hurdles but also thrive in the face of life's uncertainties on your way to becoming a champion.